SIGN-UP AND JOIN THE BLACK ROCK PHILHARMONIC

 Clean, clean, clean, as best you can, each time.
 Sometimes that means just putting it back in the case as quick as possible until the whiteout passes, and then taking it back out to swab.
 (This year I’m considering bringing multiple silks, so I can use a clean one each time I swab so I’m never dragging a dusty silk through my instrument.)

 And just as important as your instrument is your case.
 They make GIANT ziplock storage bags.
 I get one big enough to put my bassoon case in.
 I cannot recommend that enough.
-And if you DO end up renting, do not I repeat DO NOT bring the case they give you.
+And if you DO end up renting, do not – I repeat DO NOT- bring the case they give you.

+Put your music in a 3 ring binder and slip the sheets into those plastic sleeves with the holes.
 Bring paper clips or clips to hold the music down.
 In my experience, what works best for weighting the stand is a gallon jug of water, a carabiner, and a short length of whatever to lash them together.

 Black Rock Philharmonic Scholarship